Asymptotic Expansion for Forward-Backward SDEs with Jumps: Implementation of the asymptotic expansion

-In the last section, the grading structure both for $\{X^{[n]}\}_{n \geq 0}$ and $\{\hat{\Theta}^{[n]}\}_{n\geq 0}$ played an important role.
-In particular, even if $\{\hat{\Theta}^{[n]}\}_{n\geq 0}$ has a grading structure, one cannot obtain the system of linear ODEs unless $\{X^{[n]}\}_{n\geq 0}$ share the same features.
+We have just seen that the grading structure both for $\{X^{[n]}\}_{n \geq 0}$ and $\{\hat{\Theta}^{[n]}\}_{n\geq 0}$ played an important role.
+In particular, even if $\{\hat{\Theta}^{[n]}\}_{n\geq 0}$ has a grading structure, one cannot obtain the system of linear ODEs unless $\{X^{[n]}\}_{n\geq 0}$ shares the same features.
 Suppose that the dynamics of $X^{t,x}$ is linear in itself.
-Then, one need not expand the forward SDE and thus can obtain the expansion of $\hat{\Theta}^{t,x,\ep}$ in terms of polynomials of $X^{t,x}$.
+Then, one need not expand the forward SDE and thus one may obtain the expansion of $\hat{\Theta}^{t,x,\ep}$ in terms of polynomials of $X^{t,x}$.
 If this is the case, the ODEs for the associated coefficients required in each order will be greatly simplified.